Beginners Guide to Making Time-Lapse Video With DSLR

-Now that you’ve choose a subject for your Time-lapse, and have a rough idea on the intervals, let’s take a look at how it can be done with various types of cameras, be it dSLR, point-and-shoot camera or webcam.
+Now that you’ve chosen a subject for your Time-lapse, and have a rough idea of the intervals, let’s take a look at how it can be done with various types of cameras, be it DSLR, point-and-shoot cameras, or webcams.

 2. Choose your camera

-Intervalometers is almost essential because you don’t want to manually click on the shutter yourself, not with Time-lapse photography.
+Intervalometers are almost essential because you don’t want to manually click on the shutter yourself, not with Time-lapse photography.

-Intervalometers varies from brands and it is priced around $40 – $60.
-And if you are unsure where to get one for your camera, we’ve got you it covered.
+Intervalometers vary from brand, and it is priced around $40 – $60.
+And if you are unsure where to get one for your camera, we’ve got you covered.

-If don’t have an Intervalometers, here’s an alternative solution.
-There are softwares out there that allows your laptop to take control of your dSLR’s shutter interval.
 They work like Intervalometers, allowing you to set the interval between each frame.
-But that means, your laptop will have to be connected to your dSLR via USB cable the entire time during the Time-lapse project.
+But that means your laptop will have to be connected to your DSLR via USB cable the entire time during the Time-lapse project.

-Here are some recommended softwares capable of doing Time-lapse photography for various camera.
+Here are some recommended software capable of doing Time-lapse photography for various cameras.

-Sofortbild currently supports all newer Nikon digital single-lens reflex cameras including the high models D3s, D3x, D3, D700 and the consumer D300s, D300, D90 and D5000.
+Sofortbildapp (Mac) Sofortbild currently supports all newer Nikon digital single-lens reflex cameras, including the high models D3s, D3x, D3, D700 and the consumer D300s, D300, D90 and D5000.

 Nikon Capture 4.0 (Win & Mac)